Qilin — Mythical Creature of Benevolence, Strength, and Auspiciousness

 Images of Qilin Carved on Stone Fence of the Yuan Dynasty (1271 — 1368) — Capital Museum (Photo by Dongmaiying)

-Qilin appeared with sage Confucius, hence, it has been the auspicious representative of:
+For the connection to the sage Confucius, Qilin has been the auspicious representative of:

 The mythical creature that can bring people with smart babies;